 With a degree apprenticeship, you could be looking at earning a salary of £15,000-£20,000, gaining on the job experience in your chosen industry for three to five years alongside your studies and still come out with a degree.
 By now you’re bound to be asking— how does it all work?
-In this helpful post, we’re detailing whether a degree apprenticeship is the right path for you, where exactly you can find the roles, as well as shining a light on the all-important application process.

-Is a degree apprenticeship right for me?
+Is applying for a degree apprenticeship right for me?

-Deciding whether a degree apprenticeship is right for you ultimately comes down to you and your circumstances.
+Deciding whether applying for a degree apprenticeship is right for you ultimately comes down to you and your circumstances.
 For some, debt is a real concern, which is why taking on a degree apprenticeship and having those often back-breaking costs covered by your employer is so appealing.
 For others, it might simply be that attending university full-time in the traditional sense just isn’t for them.

 It isn’t a decision that should be entered into lightly— there are some misconceptions that taking on a degree apprenticeship is the easier option, which couldn’t be further from the truth.
 Such an apprenticeship requires you to work full time, as well as attend university and meet your assignment deadlines.
 With that in mind, it’s crucial to maintain a certain level of focus, ambition and determination in order to do well and see the apprenticeship through right until the very end.